-Given the finding that informal learning activities account for 96% of the time that workers are involved in activities from which they learn, informal learning in the workplace is far more important for the human capital development of the working population than formal learning.
+Given the finding that informal learning activities account for 91% of the time that workers are involved in activities from which they learn, informal learning in the workplace is far more important for the human capital development of the working population than formal learning.
 However, this does not mean that participation in formal training is not important.
-Formal training and informal learning appear to be complementary, although this finding is probably also due to a selection effect: workers who participate in a training course spend on average five percentage points more time on informal learning in the workplace than workers who do not, and 34% of the workers who participated in formal training report that the training stimulated them to learn more at work [1].

-The Dutch study also shows that informal learning has grown in importance, rising from 31% of working time in 2004 to 35% in 2013.
-Although higher-educated workers spend more time on learning at work (38% of their working time), lower-educated workers still spend a considerable part of their working time on activities from which they learn (26%).
-However, learning time as a percentage of working time has increased only for workers with an intermediate (vocational) or higher education [1].
-As might be expected, younger workers spend more time on activities that improve their competencies than older workers do.
-However, the learning potential of work appears to increase over time, especially for older workers.
-This increase might reflect older workers' need to remain productive at a later age in countries that have raised the mandatory retirement age in recent years.
+Formal training and informal learning appear to be complementary, although this finding is probably also due to a selection effect: In 2020, workers who participated in a training course spent on average 4.5 percentage points more time on informal learning in the workplace than workers who do not.
+However, for low-educated workers the difference is only 3.4 percentage points [1].
+The Dutch study also shows that high educated workers spend on average more time on learning at work (25% of their working time) than low educated workers (18%).
+And as might be expected, younger workers spend more time on activities that improve their competencies than do older workers.
+However, the learning potential of work appears to have decreased over time.